KickingTheTV/ciapp-alpha-docs/docs/builds/jenkins.md

 *  Save and close.
 *  Restart Jenkins.

-If everything has been well configured, you should read the following lines in the Jenkins log after restarting it:
+If everything has been well configured, you should be able to see the following lines in the Jenkins log after restarting it:

 {% highlight txt %}
 INFO    datadog.trace.core.CoreTracer#<init>: New instance: DDTracer-62fcf62{ ... }
 INFO    datadog.trace.core.StatusLogger#logStatus: DATADOG TRACER CONFIGURATION { ... }
 {% endhighlight %}

-Now you can use your Jenkins as normally yo do.
+Now you can use your Jenkins as you normally do.

 ## Datadog Agent